arto-savolainen/avaruussaa_android/README.txt

 Avaruussää app displays magnetic activity above Finland, as measured by the weather stations of the Finnish Meteorological Institute.
-The user can choose to be notified in the event the data indicates a high probability of northern lights.
-The user can select to display data from different monitoring stations and adjust the notification threshold, and other settings.
+The app notifies the user in the event the data indicates a high probability of northern lights.

-To run the app: clone the repository, open the folder in Android Studio and Run it on an emulated device.
-Proper release coming later.
+To run the app, download the release APK and install it on your phone.
+Alternatively you can download the source code, open the unzipped folder in Android Studio, and Run the debug build variant on an emulated device.